astronomer/astro-docs/ac/next/install-vm.md

 - python3-dev (python3-devel for RHEL/CentOS)
 - gcc

-You also need a database that is reachable by all the machines that will be running this Airflow cluster.
+You also need a database that is accessible to all the machines that will run your Airflow instance.
 While this guide walks through the process for configuring a PostgreSQL database, Airflow is compatible with all of the following databases:

 - PostgreSQL: 9.6, 10, 11, 12, 13
 - MySQL: 5.7, 8